-The Question “Do I need a probate solicitor?” in one that we hear on a regular basis, or we see when browsing conversations in online forums, “Do I need a Probate Solicitor?”
+The Question “Do I need a probate solicitor?” is one that we hear on a regular basis, or we see when browsing conversations in online forums, “Do I need a Probate Solicitor?”

 A recent survey of 1,514 consumers provides some very interesting facts.

-A survey by Sun Life Direct, shows that the avergage cost of the administration of the estate (probate) stood at £2,199.
-Now this calculation is not just for the banks and solicitors, but would also include people taking on probate themselves.
+A survey by Sun Life Direct, shows that the average cost of the administration of the estate (probate) stood at £2,199.
+Now this calculation is not just for the banks and solicitors but would also include people taking on probate themselves.